HunterStevens/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+500 since the range that adds all the friendships takes product of the users and average of friends then cuts it in half.
+Therefore calling add_friendship() 500 times.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+over 95% of extended social networks.
+Around an average of 5 degrees of seperation between a user and the extended social networks.

 ## 4. Stretch Goal